 This one's simple enough.
 No matter how you get paid — check, cash or direct deposit — creating a budget and strictly sticking to it will help guarantee you stay out of debt.
 After calculating your bills and other not-so-fun payments and subtracting them from your total, allot yourself a weekly spending limit.
 If you set aside a certain amount to spend each week, you won't feel like you constantly are counting pennies.
-Any left over money can be rolled over to the next week or put into a savings account.
+Any left over money can be rolled over to the next week or put into a savings account or robo-investment account.

 2. Just Say 'No'

 No matter what your drug of choice is — alcohol, cigarettes or caffeine — it adds up.
 Habitual and unnecessary weekly — or even daily — purchases can put a bigger dent in your wallet than you expect.
 Embrace this as the perfect time to get rid of your bad habit and reward yourself with some extra money in your pocket.